 In March 2012, 198,413 ordinary shares were transferred to IDG funds and the restriction on these shares was removed upon the share transfer.
-Approximately 3.6 million ordinary shares held by Siku Holding Limited and Kuzhifu Holding Limited were vested and released from the restrictions on March 4, 2013 and 2014, respectively.
-The remaining approximately 3.6 million ordinary shares held by Siku Holding Limited by Siku Holding Limited and Ruzhifu Holding Limited and Kuzhifu Holding Limited were vested and released from the restrictions on March 4, 2016, respectively.
+Approximately 5.4 million ordinary shares held by Siku

+Holding Limited and Kuzhifu Holding Limited were vested and released from the restrictions on March 4, 2013, 2014 and 2015, respectively.
+The remaining approximately 1.8 million ordinary shares held by Siku Holding Limited and Kuzhifu Holding Limited will be vested and released from the restrictions on March 4, 2016.